Jeaninezpp/Jeaninezpp/README.md

 ### Hi there 👋

 [![GitHub Trends SVG](https://api.githubtrends.io/Jeaninezpp/svg/avgupta456/langs)](https://githubtrends.io)
+In 2021, I made 1027 contributions and modified 14,000 lines of code.
+Check out my GitHub Wrapped and create your own at githubtrends.io/wrapped/Jeaninezpp

 <!--
 **Jeaninezpp/Jeaninezpp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.